iainctduncan/scheme-for-max/README.md

 Max/MSP with s7 Scheme Lisp.
 It is available as a packages for Mac and Windows (32 and 64), and as source.
 It has been developed and tested on Max 8.
 It also works in Max for Live on Ableton Live 10 and 11.

 ## Recent News
-**2021-09-15**: 0.3.0-rc1 is up and ready for beta testers!
+**2021-09-15**: 0.3.0-rc4 is up.
 This includes convenience features like directly passing code messages to the s4m object, a threading macro similar to Clojure and Rackets, supporting delay from the low-priority thread, garbage collector interface functions, and tools for using the Ableton Live API from Max4Live.
 Please report any bugs as github issues.

 **2021-04-20**: I've put up an e-book tutorial on writing sequencers, along with sample code and patchers in the Scheme for Max Sequencing toolkit here: https://iainctduncan.github.io/s4m-stk/